SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Evaluation

 \subsection{Experimental Setup}

-\paragraph{Hardware configuration.} We conduct experiments with eight server machines and three client machines, whose detailed configurations are shown in \autoref{tab:hardware configurations}.
-All machines are connected to Wedge100BF-32X, a programmable switch with Tofino programmable ASIC~\cite{Tofino}.
-For scaling to sixteen metadata servers, we deploy a metadata server on each socket of the server node, using NUMA-local cores, DRAM, and NIC.
+\paragraph{Hardware configuration.} We conduct experiments with eight server machines and three client machines. \autoref{tab:hardware configurations} shows their specifications.
+All machines are connected via a Wedge100BF-32X programmable switch equipped with a Tofino ASIC~\cite{Tofino}.
+To scale up the evaluation to 16 servers, we deploy a metadata server on each socket of the server nodes, utilizing the NUMA-local cores, DRAM, and NIC.
+We do not evaluate with multiple programmable switches due to hardware limitations.

-\paragraph{Baseline systems.} We compare {\sys} with a widely deployed DFS, Ceph~\cite{Weil2006Ceph}, and state-of-the-art academic DFSs optimized for metadata performance, including IndexFS~\cite{Ren2014IndexFS}, InfiniFS~\cite{Lv2022InfiniFS} and CFS~\cite{CFS}.
-We use Ceph release v12.2.13.
-IndexFS is compiled from source.
-We implement InfiniFS and CFS, the most recent studies, from scratch as they are not publicly available.
-We first implement InfiniFS by following its paper~\cite{Lv2022InfiniFS} and implement CFS-KV by replacing InfiniFS's parent-children grouping strategy (i.e., per-directory hashing) with CFS's parent-children separating strategy (i.e., per-file hashing).
-Note that {\sys} is also implemented on the code base of InfiniFS, thus IndexFS, CFS-KV and {\sys} have the same storage and networking framework, fairly comparing their metadata scheme.
-We do not compare with SingularFS~\cite{SingularFS} and DeltaFS~\cite{DeltaFS}.
-SingularFS focuses on boosting per-server performance with novel hardware (i.e., persistent memory and RDMA), which is orthogonal to our work.
-DeltaFS is designed for HPC jobs, whose semantics are different from general DFSs.
+\paragraph{Baseline systems.} We compare {\sys} with CephFS v12.2.13~\cite{Weil2006Ceph}, IndexFS~\cite{Ren2014IndexFS}, InfiniFS~\cite{Lv2022InfiniFS}, and CFS~\cite{CFS}.
+CephFS is a widely used commercial DFS, while the others are state-of-the-art DFSs optimized for metadata performance.
+Since InfiniFS and CFS are not publicly available, we implemented them from scratch.
+We emulate InfiniFS by carefully implementing it according to its paper~\cite{Lv2022InfiniFS} and emulate CFS by replacing InfiniFS's P/C grouping approach (i.e., per-directory hashing) with CFS's P/C separation approach (i.e., per-file hashing).
+Notably, Emulated-InfiniFS (E-InfiniFS), Emulated-CFS (E-CFS), and {\sys} share the same storage and networking framework, ensuring a fair comparison.
+We do not compare with SingularFS~\cite{SingularFS} and DeltaFS~\cite{DeltaFS}, as SingularFS focuses on enhancing per-server performance with novel hardware (i.e., persistent memory and RDMA), which is orthogonal to our work, and DeltaFS is designed for HPC jobs, whose semantics differ from POSIX DFSs.

-\paragraph{Implementation details.} For IndexFS, CFS-KV and {\sys}, they use RocksDB in asynchronous write mode for storage, and a coroutine-based, non-blocking RPC engine on DPDK 21.11.2~\cite{DPDK} for networking.
-Each metadata server uses four cores if not otherwise specified, and clients use LibFS to communicate with servers.
-For Ceph, we deploy multiple active MDS daemons colocated with OSD daemons.
-For {\sys}, we enable proactive change-log aggregation for {\sys} in all experiments, so all directory updates are timely applied to inodes.
-With MTU being 1500, each change-log proactively pushes every 29 change-log entries.
+\paragraph{Configuration details.} E-InfiniFS, E-CFS, and {\sys} use RocksDB in asynchronous write mode for metadata storage, and employ a coroutine-based, non-blocking RPC engine on DPDK 21.11.2~\cite{DPDK} for networking.
+Unless specified otherwise, each metadata server uses four cores, and clients use LibFS to communicate with servers.
+For CephFS, we deploy multiple active metadata server daemons (MDSs) colocated with object storage daemons (OSDs). {\sys} enables proactive change-log aggregation in all experiments, so aggregation overhead is included in the results.
+No dirty-set overflow occurs in the evaluation.